notvictorl/notvictorl.github.io/content/index.md

 [[FPGA/index|FPGA]]: learning about FPGAs specifically how to connect them to software and accelerating computing and its applications such as accelerating AI, high performance computing, and trading.

-[[music-quiz|Music Quiz]]: for fun, a discord bot (NodeJS) that plays songs and the player guesses the song and artist by typing
+[[music quiz|Music Quiz]]: for fun, a discord bot (NodeJS) that plays songs and the player guesses the song and artist by typing

-figuring out how to cook good meals outside of just frozen food 🍳

-mostly cooking japanese food
+figuring out how to cook good meals outside of just frozen food 🍳 mostly cooking japanese food